 You’ll know you’re all set when the page says Success!

-How permanently changing your payment date affects your interest payments
+How permanently changing your due date affects your interest payments

-Interest accrues on your loan daily, so changing your payment date can affect the amount of interest you pay in your next payment.
+Interest accrues on your loan daily, so changing your due date can affect the amount of interest you pay in your next payment.

-If you do the opposite and move your due date five days earlier in the month, your next payment will be lower and include less interest because the payment is early.
-After that, your monthly payments will return to the original contractual amount.
+If you do the opposite and move your due date five days earlier in the month, your next payment will be lower and will include less interest because the payment is early.
+After that, your monthly payments will return to the original payment amount.

 Keep in mind that we calculate interest based on when we receive your payment.
 If you change your payment date on a weekend or holiday, the change won’t be processed until the next business day.